 Most cases of superficial folliculitis clear up within a 7-10 day time period when making sure to follow the simple steps in the section above, if you do not see any improvement after this time you may need to make an appointment with your GP to discuss your treatment options.
 In some cases of deep folliculitis, boils and carbuncles may need to be surgically drained by a doctor or nurse in order to minimise the risk of long term deep scarring.

-If you have any further questions regarding laser hair removal and folliculitis, please do not hesitate to contact us.
+If you have any further questions regarding follicultis and how to treat it please do not hesitate to contact us.
 Our dedicated team of hair removal specialists are on hand to answer any of your questions.